asan-emirsaleh/SangTK/README.md

 # SangTK
+SangTK is an ML-backed toolkit that improves the quality of Sanger base calls.

 ## Function
 SangTK is a toolkit for AB1 (sanger sequencing) files that can perform any combination of the following functions: